IM-UR-CITY/im-ur-city/roadmap.md

   - [ ] Digital Spaces Management
   - [ ] Digital Citizens Operations

-Note: "Digital Spaces" are based on the initial concept of "Virtual Land" and represents dedicated spaces for digital citizens (digital agents).
+_Note 1:_ "Digital Spaces" are based on the initial concept of "Virtual Land" and represents dedicated spaces for digital citizens (digital agents).
-Note: "Digital Citizens" are based on the initial concept of "Virtual Citizens" and represents digital agents that are registered on the platform and have a digital identity.
+_Note 2:_ "Digital Citizens" are based on the initial concept of "Virtual Citizens" and represents digital agents that are registered on the platform and have a digital identity.

 ## City Format Milestones